zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-essentials.md

 ### Default Layout

 The defaults are the most common use case.
 The default `Essentials` control is in the sample located at `<dir>\Client\V2\Controls\Essentials\EssentialsDefaultBlade.ts`.
-This code is also included in the following example.

 To use the default `Essentials` control, compose a template blade that contains it.
+The first step is to set up the `Settings` interface, as in the following example.

 {"gitdown":"include-section","file":"../Samples/SamplesExtension/Extension/Client/V2/Controls/Essentials/EssentialsDefaultBlade.ts","section": "essentials#setupBladeDefault"}

-Set up the `Settings` interface.

-Use a `Configurable` decorator to persist the Read/Write `expanded` state in the blade settings and create the ViewModel, as in the following example.
+The second step is to use a `Configurable` decorator to persist the Read/Write `expanded` state in the blade settings and create the ViewModel, as in the following example.

 {"gitdown":"include-section","file":"../Samples/SamplesExtension/Extension/Client/V2/Controls/Essentials/EssentialsDefaultBlade.ts","section": "essentials#startBladeDefault"}

-Define the `_initializeControl` method that initializes the control, as in the following example.
+The third step is to define the `_initializeControl` method that initializes the control, as in the following example.

 {"gitdown":"include-section","file":"../Samples/SamplesExtension/Extension/Client/V2/Controls/Essentials/EssentialsDefaultBlade.ts","section": "essentials#initControlDefault"}

 ### Custom Layout

 The custom layout allows the extension to change freely the layout order of built-in and other properties.
 The `Essentials` control is in the sample located at `<dir>\Client\V2\Controls\Essentials\EssentialsCustomLayoutBlade.ts`.
-This code is also included in the following example.

 To use the custom layout `essentials` control, compose a template blade that contains it.
+The first step is to set up the `Settings` interface to persist the `expanded` property that contains the state of the `Essentials` control, as in the following example.

 {"gitdown":"include-section","file":"../Samples/SamplesExtension/Extension/Client/V2/Controls/Essentials/EssentialsCustomLayoutBlade.ts","section": "essentials#setupBladeCustomLayout"}

-1. Set up the `Settings` interface to persist the `expanded` property that contains the state of the `Essentials` control.

-1. Use a `Configurable` decorator to persist the Read/Write `expanded` state in the blade settings and create the ViewModel, as in the following example.
+The second step is to use a `Configurable` decorator to persist the Read/Write `expanded` state in the blade settings and create the ViewModel, as in the following example.

 {"gitdown":"include-section","file":"../Samples/SamplesExtension/Extension/Client/V2/Controls/Essentials/EssentialsCustomLayoutBlade.ts","section": "essentials#startBladeCustomLayout"}

-1. Define the `_initializeControl` that initializes the control, as in the following example.
+The third step is to define the `_initializeControl` that initializes the control, as in the following example.

 {"gitdown":"include-section","file":"../Samples/SamplesExtension/Extension/Client/V2/Controls/Essentials/EssentialsCustomLayoutBlade.ts","section": "essentials#initControlCustomLayout"}

 ### Non-Resource Layout

 Non-resource essentials allow an extension to use the `Essentials` control without a resource id.
 It can change layout orders of all properties freely.
+The non-resource `Essentials` control is in the sample located at `<dir>\Client\V2\Controls\Essentials\EssentialsNonResourceBlade.ts`.

 To use the non-resource `essentials` control, compose a template blade that contains it.
-The non-resource `Essentials` control is in the sample located at `<dir>\Client\V2\Controls\Essentials\EssentialsNonResourceBlade.ts`.
-This code is also included in the following example.
+The first step is to set up the `Settings` interface, as in the following example.

 {"gitdown":"include-section","file":"../Samples/SamplesExtension/Extension/Client/V2/Controls/Essentials/EssentialsNonResourceBlade.ts","section": "essentials#setupBladeNonResource"}

-1. Set up the `Settings` interface.

-    {"gitdown":"include-section","file":"../Samples/SamplesExtension/Extension/Client/V2/Controls/Essentials/EssentialsNonResourceBlade.ts","section": "essentials#setupBladeNonResource"}

-1. Use a `Configurable` decorator to persist the Read/Write `expanded` state in the blade settings and create the ViewModel, as in the following example.
+The second step is to use a `Configurable` decorator to persist the Read/Write `expanded` state in the blade settings and create the ViewModel, as in the following example.

 {"gitdown":"include-section","file":"../Samples/SamplesExtension/Extension/Client/V2/Controls/Essentials/EssentialsNonResourceBlade.ts","section": "essentials#startBladeNonResource"}

-1. Define the `_initializeControl` that initializes the control, as in the following example.
+The third step is to define the `_initializeControl` that initializes the control, as in the following example.

 {"gitdown":"include-section","file":"../Samples/SamplesExtension/Extension/Client/V2/Controls/Essentials/EssentialsNonResourceBlade.ts","section": "essentials#initControlNonResource"}

 ### Responsive Layout